Jonas Åkerlund (politician)

-Jonas Viktor Göran Åkerlund (born 21 January 1949) is a Swedish politician who was Member of the Riksdag from 2010 to 2018 and first deputy party leader for the Swedish Democrats from 2006 to 2015.
+Jonas Viktor Göran Åkerlund (born 21 January 1949) is a Swedish politician who was Member of the Riksdag from 2010 to 2018 and first deputy party leader for the Sweden Democrats from 2006 to 2015.
 He also served as the party's press spokesman.

 Work

-Åkerlund was born in Lingbo in Ockelbo municipality.
-He worked for several years as an undertaker before his election to parliament.
+Åkerlund was born in Lingbo in Ockelbo Municipality.
+He worked for several years as an undertaker at a family funeral business before his election to parliament.